MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/enter-your-product-key.md

 5. You can get a new domain, use a domain name you already own, or add a domain later.
 The steps can vary, so follow the prompts, depending on which option you choose.

-6. When you're finished, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837890" target="_blank">admin center</a> to manage your subscription.
+6. When you're finished, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837890" target="_blank">Admin center</a> to manage your subscription.

 ## Renew or add a user license to an existing subscription